wiseman-timelord/Chat-VulkanLlama/README.md

 * (OS dependent) Optionally, hold down crtl and scroll your mouse wheel, to resize the window to your liking.

 ### TEST PROMPTS:
 1) Hello there!
 I am glad to meet you here in the middle of nowhere.
-Do you come here often?
+Do you come here often?!
 2) Wow, you can actually talk?
 That's super amazing!
 What brings you to this remote place?

 ### REQUIREMENTS: